Text Promptable Surgical Instrument Segmentation with Vision-Language Models: Acknowledgment

 \section{Acknowledgment}

-This work was supported by King's Cambridge 1 Access Fund and core funding from the Wellcome/EPSRC [WT203148/Z/16/Z; NS/A000049/1].
+This work was supported by King's Cambridge 1 Access Fund, Tongji Fundamental Research Funds for the Central Universities, and core funding from the Wellcome/EPSRC [WT203148/Z/16/Z; NS/A000049/1].
 Computing resources provided by King's Computational Research, Engineering and Technology Environment (CREATE).
 For the purpose of open access, the authors have applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.
 TV is supported by a Medtronic / RAEng Research Chair [RCSRF1819\textbackslash7\textbackslash34], and is co-founder and shareholder of Hypervision Surgical.
 MW and OA are supported by the EPSRC CDT [EP/S022104/1].

 { }